boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt2_zkchannels.md

                  |  Tezos Sandbox  |
                  + --------------- +

 ## The contracts

-Our current version of zkChannels on Tezos uses two smart contracts.
+Our current version of zkChannels on Tezos uses two smart contracts located in the ```libzkchannels/tezos-sandbox/tests_python/working_pssigs/``` subdirectory.
 The first is ```zkchannels_pssig.tz```, which defines the rules governing the channel, such as when the channel is considered open, closed, or in dispute.
 The second contract is ```pssig.tz```, which performs the Pointcheval-Sanders (PS) Signature verification.
 PS signatures are used in zkChannels for the merchant to provide a blind signature on the channel's state, so that the customer can update the state without revealing its contents to the merchant.

 Make sure the two contract files,  ```zkchannels_pssig.tz``` and ```pssig.tz``` are in the current directory.
 Alternatively, you can use the full file path when referencing them during contract origination.

-The files are located in the ```libzkchannels/tezos-sandbox/tests_python/working_pssigs/``` subdirectory.
-TODO: Come up with a better way of organising files.
+For some parts of the tutorial, we will need to format the storage going into the on-chain commands for originating and interacting with the contract.
+For formatting the storage, we will use the help of a python script `format_storage.py` in the same directory.
+Alternatively, if you are familiar with using jupyter notebook, it may be easier to follow the [ipynb version](https://github.com/boltlabs-inc/libzkchannels/blob/master/tezos-sandbox/tutorial_pt2_zkchannels.ipynb) of the tutorial in which the formatting code is embedded in the tutorial.

 ## Channel Establishment